-I also had lunch at a New Orleans institution known as Commander’s Palace where BAM!
-Chef Emeril Lagasee made a name for himself in the ‘80s.
+I also had brunch at a New Orleans institution known as Commander’s Palace where BAM!
+Chef Emeril Lagasse made a name for himself in the ‘80s.
 With its majestic presence and turquoise & white striped paint, there is no missing it in this tree-lined neighborhood of celebrity homes and well-to-do’s.
 You will love a Commanders Palace brunch, as it is something they are famous for!

 While walking the neighborhood filled with Spanish moss and aptly named Resurrection Fern, I spied the homes of local celebrities, as well as American author Anne Rice and actress Sandra Bullock.

 New Orleans Second line funerals are a reminder to the living that even in death there is a rejoicing of the soul.
 As I reached the wrought-iron gated entryway on Toulouse Street, with the cemetery name clearly spelled out in large letters, I felt as if I was entering the pearly gates of Heaven instead of a celebrated New Orleans cemetery known as Lafayette Cemetery No. 1.

 New Orleans Cemetery

 Being in a New Orleans Cemetery reminded me that there are “saints” all around us every day, and now, all 7000 dead spirits from Lafayette Cemetery #1 were surrounding me upon my entrance!
 The souls are tucked into every crevice and brick stone here.